Moustov/pyharmonytooling/CONTRIBUTING.md

 * test/1_objects_tests
 * test/2_file_system_based_tests

-## Unit Tests
-Comply at much as possible with PEP8

 # Unit Tests
 - Create as much UT as possible :)
 - When a bug is found, cover it with a UT